Brobeibei/ios/README.md

 ios
 ===

-##Next meeting on Thursday, 30 Oct.
+##Next meeting on Thursday, 6 November, 3102 Siebel.

 In our previous meeting, we discussed a number of UI elements.